 Avant and Texas Credit-by-Exam (CBE)

 In summer of 2017, Avant Assessment was approached by various district supervisors in Texas who wanted to use Avant’s standards-based language proficiency assessments to award credit-by-exam (CBE) in Texas.
 The Texas Essential Knowledge and Skills (TEKS) for Languages Other Than English (LOTEs) regulations established that starting in the 2017-2018 year and subsequent years, all districts in Texas offering classes for languages other than English would have to adhere to the guidelines established in Chapter 114 of the Texas Administrative Code.

-Chapter 114 outlines the range of proficiency required of students in levels I – VII of courses for languages other than English, as well as exceptions that are made to the requirements depending on whether students have had prior formal education in the language and whether the language being assessed is a non-logographic language (i.e, Spanish, French, German, etc) or a logographic language (i.e, Mandarin Chinese, Russian, Hebrew, Japanese, etc).
+Chapter 114 outlines the range of proficiency required of students in levels I – VII of courses for languages other than English (including ASL and classical languages), as well as exceptions that are made to the requirements depending on whether students have had prior formal education in the language and whether the language being assessed is a non-logographic language (i.e, Spanish, French, German, etc) or a logographic language (i.e, Mandarin Chinese, Russian, Hebrew, Japanese, etc).
 Students with prior formal instruction in the language they are testing in need only score 70% or above in order to be awarded credit for a certain level, whereas students with no prior education in the language must attain 80% or more in order to earn credit for a given level.
 For non-logographic languages, all four skills (Reading, Writing, Speaking, and Listening) are required to be at the same proficiency range for a given level, whereas the requirements for Reading and Writing are lower than for Speaking and Listening for logographic languages.

 Figure 1 below shows the proficiency range required for levels I-V of non-logographic languages across the four skills of Reading, Writing, Listening, and Speaking:

 Some of the district’s supervisors that approached Avant were interested merely in a pass/non-pass classification, whereas others also wanted the scores from Avant’s assessments to be aligned with the Texas letter grade system, shown in Figure 2 below: